 How Do You Rig Wigglers?

 This erratic movement is often enough to trigger a strike from predators.
-When rigging wigglers, it’s important to use the proper size and type of hook.
+When rigging wigglers, it’s essential to use the proper size and type of hook.
 For best results, use a small Aberdeen-style hook.

 These hooks are designed specifically for use with soft plastics and have a wide gap that makes them perfect for snagging those big fish.
 As for size, choose something that will fit snugly on the shank of your hook without being too bulky.
 It’s a good idea to match the size of your hooks with the length of your bait since this is a decent rule of thumb.